DrJupiter/ML-OPS-FINAL-24/reports/README.md

 >
 > Answer:

-We used the third-party framework [Huggingface’s transformers](https://huggingface.co/docs/transformers/index) in our project.
+For this project we used the third-party framework [Huggingface’s transformers](https://huggingface.co/docs/transformers/index).
-We used the pretrained Vision Transformer (ViT) model proposed in [# An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929).
+We chose the pre-trained Vision Transformer (ViT) model originally proposed in [n Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929).
 We loaded this model using transformers' `ViTImageProcessor.from_pretrained()`.
-This allowed us to easily download and use a strong model.
-We then used transformers' `TrainingArguments` and `Trainer` to finetune the model.
+We then used transformers `TrainingArguments` and `Trainer` to finetune the model to CIFAR10.
-Here we had to define some helper function.
-Other than that the `Trainer` class did most of the work.
+The `ViT` framework also included helper functions for data preprocessing.

-Additionally we used `ViTImageProcessor` to process and transform it so it fit the model.
+We used these helper functions to build the data loader.

-We also used [Huggingface’s datasets](https://huggingface.co/docs/datasets/index) to find and load our data.
+We downloaded our data with [Huggingface’s datasets](https://huggingface.co/docs/datasets/index).

-MORE?????
+To tie it all together we had to write a few helper functions.
+In general, the framework made it much easier to implement and fine-tune a visual Transformer model.
+There was significantly less boilerplate code and we were able to focus on ML Ops rather than the complex underpinnings of the model architecture and setup.

 ## Coding environment

 > In the following section we are interested in learning more about you local development environment.